 McCullough needed to make sure that when she did explain her cancer to Jacob, she did it her way, with a message of hope and not fear.
 She not only needed to summon the words, she needed to believe them so her face wouldn’t betray her.

 McCullough didn’t have to fake it, because she really was hopeful based on her faith and the medical news she received.
-Emily Albright, MD, a breast surgical oncologist at MU Health Care’s Ellis Fischel Cancer Center, made her feel like she was in good hands.
+Emily Albright, MD, a breast surgical oncologist formerly at MU Health Care’s Ellis Fischel Cancer Center, made her feel like she was in good hands.
 Albright told McCullough that her cancer type, HER2-positive, was aggressive but treatable with a well-established combination of chemotherapy and targeted therapy drugs, followed by surgery.
 The type of surgery would depend not only on her response to treatment, but also on McCullough’s personal preferences.
 She would have a say in her care so she could move forward with peace of mind.

 Just before the new year, McCullough and her husband sat down with their son for the conversation.